 Skip to Content

-Massey University’s Postgraduate Diploma in Science (Horticultural Science) gives you the opportunity to join the pathway to in-depth research at a masters level.
+Massey University’s Postgraduate Diploma in Science and Technology (Horticultural Science) gives you the opportunity to join the pathway to in-depth research at a master's level.
 The programme consists of 90 credits of taught programmes and 30 credits of research.

 Let our experts help you develop your own expertise.
 You will learn from, and research with, highly-skilled internationally-recognised and active researchers in horticulture, with a huge depth of knowledge and experience.
 Our current specific areas of horticulture research expertise include fruit and vegetable innovation, high-value plant products and services, applied plant and horticultural science and seed science and technology.

 You will also be able to take advantage of Massey’s expertise across the sciences.
 We have a wide and relevant group of expertise within the university, from engineering and fundamental sciences like microbiology and biochemistry, to agriculture, environmental management and food technology and innovation.

 This means no matter what your research interest you will have access to a broad range of experts to assist you develop your own research project.